Ishan12z1/Cotiviti-Intern-Submission/README.md

    met → **PASS**.

 ### Natural-language rule revision
-A reviewer can revise an approved rule in plain English — *"Add 97116 as a covered service code"* or *"Change visit limit from 12 to 10"*.
+A reviewer can revise an approved rule in plain English — *"Add G0297 as a covered service code"* or *"Change the maximum units to 2"*.
 The LLM returns a structured **`RulePatch`** (a partial change, not a rewrite); the app applies it deterministically, re-validates, shows a **before/after diff**, and saves it only on approval. **By design a patch can never alter the rule's identity, its source policy evidence, the audit log, or prior results — and nothing